Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Results and Recommendation for the Fall 2021 Semester

 \subsubsection{Instructor Classroom Risk:}

-We project that the median risk of infection per instructor due to lecture transmission in Fall 2021 is 0.02\% for vaccinated faculty instructors and 0.003\% for vaccinated graduate student instructors.
+We projected that the median risk of infection per instructor due to lecture transmission in Fall 2021 would be 0.02\% for vaccinated faculty instructors and 0.003\% for vaccinated graduate student instructors.
 The estimated distribution of risk across simulated outcomes is presented in Figures \ref{facultylecturerisk.fig} and \ref{gradstudentlecturerisk.fig}.

-The risk is approximately doubled for an unvaccinated instructor.
+The risk was approximately doubled for an unvaccinated instructor.
 Since over 99\% of professorial faculty had been vaccinated by the start of the semester \citep{dailysun_fall2021}, and those who chose not to be vaccinated would be highly cautious, we only show the estimated risk for the vaccinated instructors here.

-The projected risk for instructors is much lower than that for students.
-This is mainly due to the modeling choice that they are not subject to short-distance transmission, based on the natural distancing between instructors and students in classrooms.
-In addition, instructors spend less time in class over a semester compared to students.
+The projected risk for instructors was much lower than that for students.
+This is mainly due to the modeling choice that instructors were not subject to short-distance transmission, based on the natural distancing between instructors and students in classrooms.
+In addition, instructors spent less time in class over a semester compared to students.